YuraSkolozdra/ProjectManagementSystem/README.md

 # ProjectManagementSystem
-System - designing for assigning projects between employees.
+System - designing for assigning projects to employees.